NxPKG/khulnasoft-docs/content/security-center/investigate/investigate-threats.md

 ### Overview

-+ [Categorization](https://developers.cloudflare.com/cloudflare-one/policies/gateway/domain-categories/): A domain can have multiple categories.
-Cloudflare displays both the parent category and the detailed child category.
++ [Categorization](https://developers.Khulnasoft.com/cloudflare-one/policies/gateway/domain-categories/): A domain can have multiple categories.
+Khulnasoft displays both the parent category and the detailed child category.

     You can view and [request categorization](/security-center/investigate/change-categorization/) for a domain.
 Uncategorized domains can also request to have a category added.
-This request goes through an approval process through the Cloudflare team.
+This request goes through an approval process through the Khulnasoft team.

 + IP resolution (current)
 + API curl